The shape-velocity alignment of satellites forged by tidal locking and dynamical friction: Results

 \subsection{Alignments in 3-dimensional space: radial alignment}

-We first check the alignments between the major axes of satellites/subhalos and their galactocentric radial directions (radial alignment), which is expected to exist due to tidal torque \citep[e.g.][]{Ciotti1994,Usami1997,Pereira2008}, and we will show that it is related to the orbital alignment.
+We first check the alignments between the major axes of satellites/subhalos and their galactocentric radial directions (radial alignment) in the entire sample, which is expected to exist due to tidal torque \citep[e.g.][]{Ciotti1994,Usami1997,Pereira2008}, and we will show that it is related to the orbital alignment.
 The galactocentric radial direction is defined as the line connecting the satellite/subhalo and its corresponding central galaxy.
 Here we adopt the symbol $\theta_\mathrm{sr}$ to quantify the angle between the two directions, with the lower index sr referring to shape (major axis)-radius (radial direction).
 Figure \ref{fig:thetasr} shows the cumulative distribution function (CDF) for the cosine of $\theta_\mathrm{sr}$.
 Note that for random orientations in 3-dimensional space, it is the cosine of the alignment angle that follows a uniform distribution, which is denoted by the diagonal black dotted line to show the cumulative distribution in each panel.
+We also present results for satellites/subhalos for the MW/M31-like sample in Appendix \ref{appsec:3d alignment mw sample}, which show consistent trends with Figure \ref{fig:thetasr}.

 Figure \ref{fig:thetasr} shows that both satellite galaxies and their subhalos show strong radial alignments, and the alignments of subhalos are stronger than those of satellites.
 Our results are consistent with those in previous works \citep[e.g.][]{Pereira2008,Knebe2020,Lan2024}.
 The radial alignment is due to the tidal torque exerted by the host halos, which turns the systems' major axes towards their galactocentric radial directions.
 Moreover, subhalos are more extended than satellites, and in turn are more sensitive to tidal torque \citep{Pereira2008}.
 Therefore, subhalos feature stronger alignment signals.
 However, there is relatively little dependence on the host halo mass (different rows), likely indicating the self-similar or scale free nature of gravitational forces.